schoolofdata-ch/schoolofdata-ch.github.io/_posts/2018-01-09-Food-Data-Expedition.md

 Start the new year with a virtual **[Data Expedition](http://schoolofdata.org/data-expeditions/)**, building up on our [workshops last year](/2017/01/14/Food-Data-Expedition.html).
 Learn to work with open data and to prepare resources for the upcoming [Open Food Hackdays](http://food.opendata.ch).

 We wish to involve people with all kinds of skills at this event, whether you are a nutritionist, a data expert or just someone who likes to learn how to work with (food) data.
-We will be working together online and learning from each other. **Note:** please see registration instructions on the main website to participate in the Hackdays.
+We will be working together online and learning from each other. **Note:** please see registration instructions at [food.opendata.ch](http://food.opendata.ch) to participate in the Hackdays.
 Registration for the Hackdays is *not* required if you just want to help with the virtual Expedition.

 <a name="register"></a>
 ## Let's get started!